kubilaydogan23/nightwatch-saucelabs-demo/README.md

           }
     }
     ```

+    Also ensure the sauce_region value matches for your account (this example uses us-west-1).

     To enable parallel test execution in Nightwatch set the enabled flag equal to true under test_workers and configure the workers to auto or a set number of your choosing

     ```js